riledigital/indexhibit-docker/README.md

   Visit `http://localhost:9095/ndxzstudio/install.php` and follow the directions.
 The MySQL information is located in `docker-compose.yml`, under the env variables section of `db`.

+- When you are done with exploring, run `make uninstall` to kill and remove the containers.

 ## More on Indexhibit